University of Akron: Student life

+Phi Kappa Tau was originally founded as Sigma Beta Nu in 1923.
+The Ray C. Bliss Institute of Applied Politics offers scholarships to men pursuing political science while being members of the organization.
+Notable alumni include politician Ray C. Bliss and mayor Tom Sawyer.

 Athletics

 The University of Akron's athletic teams are known as the "Zips," originally short for "Zippers," overshoes with zippers made in the 1920s and 1930s.
 The university's mascot is "Zippy," a kangaroo.
 Zippy is one of eight female college mascots in the United States.
 Zippy won the title of Capital One National Mascot of the Year in 2007.

 Akron facilities include InfoCision Stadium – Summa Field, the James A. Rhodes Arena, and the FirstEnergy Stadium-Cub Cadet Field.

 In football, Akron's major rivalry is with Kent State Golden Flashes.
 In 2005, the Akron Zips football team won their first MAC championship, allowing them to compete for the Motor City Bowl, Akron's first Division I-A bowl game appearance where they lost to the Memphis Tigers.

 In soccer, the Akron Zips men's soccer team, ranked number one throughout the 2009 regular season, went undefeated, making it to the NCAA Men's Division I Soccer Championship.
 The following season they secured the 2010 "College Cup" against the Louisville Cardinals.
 This was the first NCAA national team championship won by the Akron Zips.

 In 2009, the men's basketball team won the MAC Tournament title, defeating Buffalo in Cleveland at the Quicken Loans Arena 65–53, thus qualifying Akron for its first appearance in the NCAA tournament since 1986 and first as a MAC member.
 In 2010, the team reached the MAC Tournament Championship game for the fourth straight year, but lost in overtime.
 The Zips played in the postseason CBI tournament where they lost to Wisconsin–Green Bay 70–66.
 In 2022, the Zips defeated rival Kent State in the 2022 MAC men's basketball tournament championship to earn a spot in the 2022 NCAA Tournament, their fourth MAC tournament title overall and first title and NCAA Tournament appearance since 2013.